dom3d/LearningProtoactorNetOnOSX/README.md

 - etc

 ## Cluster
 'Cluster' automates the aspect of building and managing a grid of connected ProtoActor instances.
 (Intance is sometimes referred to as Node or Server).
-It relies on 3rd party solutions such Consul.
+It relies on 3rd party solutions such as Consul.
 An instances joins and leaves a Cluster via the Cluster API.

 ## Virtual Actors (Grains)
 This feature automates the placement and spawning of Actors in a Cluster.
 This is mostly achieved by defining the RPC interfaces via protobuf definition files.